-The annual QI Work Plan is developed to assure the completion of planned activities, which are constructed to meet the objectives of the QI Program and the National Committee for Quality Assurance (NCQA).
+The annual QI Work Plan is developed to assure the completion of planned activities, which are constructed to meet the objectives of the QI Program.
 These activities ensure:

 - The current needs of the population are being evaluated. - Changes are tracked and trended. - Programs are implemented to address identified needs. - Facilitation of continuous quality improvement.